CREATING THE FUTURE – BREEDING THE ORGANIC CHICKEN WITH FUTURE

-Product seal: The “Organically Bred” seal denotes egg and meat products that are directly derived from organically bred poultry.
-The www.das-oekohuhn.de homepage illustrates to consumers how the special quality of the products differs compared to those from conventionally bred poultry.
-Usage of the seal is restricted exclusively to partners with a valid ÖTZ brand license agreement.
+Trademark: The “Organically Bred” seal labels egg and meat products that are directly derived from organically bred poultry.
+Our homepage www.das-oekohuhn.de illustrates to consumers how the special quality of the products differs compared to those from not-organic bred poultry.
+Usage of the seal is restricted exclusively to partners with a valid ÖTZ brand trademark contract.

-WHY THE DUAL-PURPOSE CHICKEN AND NOT THE IN-OVO-TECHNOLOGY PRESENTS A CHANCE TO FURTHER SHARPEN THE PROFIL OF THE ORGANIC SECTOR
+WHY THE DUAL-PURPOSE CHICKEN AND NOT THE IN-OVO-TECHNOLOGY PRESENTS A CHANCE TO FURTHER SHARPEN THE PROFILE OF THE ORGANIC SECTOR

-For years, and as a solution for the killing of chicks, in-egg sex determination has been a point of discussion.
-It is foreseeable that this technology will establish itself in the marketplace. ÖTZ, “Organic Animal Breeding Ltd.” opposes sex determination as an industry solution for organic agriculture and commits itself to the sensible rearing of the roosters.
+In-egg sex determination as an alleged alternative for chick culling is discussed for years now.
+It is expected that some of the technical approaches will reach market maturity and will be established in the sector. ÖTZ, “Organic Animal Breeding” opposes sex determination as an industry solution for organic agriculture and commits itself to the reasonable rearing of the roosters.

-- The killing of hatchlings is merely pushed forward and does alter anything in regards to the welfare of the animal.
+- The killing of hatchlings is merely brought forward in time and does not alter anything in regards to the welfare of the animal.

-- As an integral part of the ecological cycle and as a holistic approach, the rooster should be viewed as a product and as well as the eggs included in the marketing concept.
+- As an integral part of the ecological cycle and as a holistic approach, the rooster should be like the eggs included in the marketing concept.

-- The in-egg-technology reinforces the current dependency of organic farming on the conventional breeders.
+- The in-egg-technology reinforces the current dependency of organic farming on the conventional breeders non-organic breeding industry.